chrisdavis90/ged-syntax-probing/README.md

 ## Results from the paper

 The results and plots from the paper are included in the "results" folder.
-The folders tagged "notobe" are from the second experiment, with the "-mlverbs" tag indicating the results from probes trained without "is" and "are".
+The folders tagged "nomlverbs" are from the second experiment, with the "-mlverbs" tag indicating the results from probes trained without the verbs included in Marvin & Linzen (except for "to be").

 ## Encoding your own datasets